 Godalming College is part of the Waverley Federation Ltd, working in partnership to provide the best for the students in the borough of Waverley, Surrey.
-The College is also part of the S7 Surrey and Sussex Consortium of Colleges.
+In addition, the College is part of the S7 Surrey and Sussex Consortium of Colleges.
 It also is a member of the Sixth Form Colleges Association (SFCA).